syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmDialog.md

 {% endhighlight %}

 ### enableAnimation `boolean`
-{:#members:enableAnimation}
+{:#members:enableanimation}

-Enables or Disables animation effect on opening or closing the dialog.
+Enables or Disables animation effect on opening or closing the Dialog.

 #### Default Value